 - Reading groups and discussions.

-- Off-site tours including the Pentagon, Capitol, and Mount Vernon.
+- Off-site tours including the Capitol, Mount Vernon, Supreme Court, and White House.